SOCI/soci/docs/utilities.md

 }
 ```

-Similarly, to get the description of all columns in the given table:
+Similarly, to get the description of all columns in a given table:

 ```cpp
 soci::column_info ci;